slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"When you’re young, you have so much time but never enough money.
 When you’re old you have money but never enough time."
 -- Jon Boorman*

+> *"Confine thyself to the present."
+-- Marcus Aurelius*